khinvi/rag-security/README.md

 ## 🔗 Related Works

-- Wei, J., et al. (2023).
+- Chao, et al. (2023).
 "Jailbreaking Black Box Large Language Models in Twenty Queries."
 - Greshake, K., et al. (2023).
 "More than you've asked for: A Comprehensive Analysis of Novel Prompt Injection Threats to Application-Integrated Large Language Models."
 - Zou, A., et al. (2023).
 "Universal and Transferable Adversarial Attacks on Aligned Language Models."